Alu element: Impact in humans

-Alu elements have been proposed to affect gene expression and been found to contain functional promoter regions for steroid hormone receptors.
-Due to the abundant content of CpG dinucleotides found in Alu elements, these regions serve as a site of methylation, contributing to up to 30% of the methylation sites in the human genome.
+Some Alu elements have been proposed to affect gene expression and been found to contain functional promoter regions for steroid hormone receptors.
+Due to the abundant content of CpG dinucleotides found in Alu elements, these regions can serve as a site of methylation, contributing to up to 30% of the methylation sites in the human genome.
 Alu elements are also a common source of mutations in humans; however, such mutations are often confined to non-coding regions of pre-mRNA (introns), where they have little discernible impact on the bearer.
 Mutations in the introns (or non-coding regions of RNA) have little or no effect on phenotype of an individual if the coding portion of individual's genome does not contain mutations.
-The Alu insertions that can be detrimental to the human body are inserted into coding regions (exons) or into mRNA after the process of splicing.
+When Alu insertions occur in coding regions (exons), or into mRNA after the process of splicing, they're typically detrimental to the host organism.

 However, the variation generated can be used in studies of the movement and ancestry of human populations, and the mutagenic effect of Alu and retrotransposons in general has played a major role in the evolution of the human genome.
 There are also a number of cases where Alu insertions or deletions are associated with specific effects in humans: